jtpark34/get-tags/README.md

 # Procedure
 1. Create an API access key: https://linkedin.stackenterprise.co/users/access-keys/149
-2. Save and open *get-tags.py* and find/replace *keyID* with your unique access key.
+2. Open *get-tags.py* and replace *keyID* with your unique access key.
 Save your changes.
 3. Run the script: *python3.6 get-tags.py*

 **Note:** This script only outputs tags from pages 1-14 of the API results.